surifirstpin/biplus_documentation/docs/Visualization.md

 - **Condition** Specify any of the following condition types Greater than, Less than, Between, Not Between, equal to, duplicates values, Top 10 Items, Bottom 10 Items, Above Average, Below Average for the fields.

-- **Format on** specify a measure field on which you want to apply format.
+- **Format on** Specify a measure field on which you want to apply format.

 - **Value** Specify a value to measure the condition.